U.S. CDC recommends schools reopen with masks and rigid health protocols

 The agency also said school reopenings should not be conditional on teachers’ access to COVID-19 vaccines, but strongly recommended U.S. states prioritize teachers and school staff for vaccination.

 President Joe Biden promised to reopen most K-8 schools within 100 days of taking office on Jan.
-20. On Sunday, he said the problems arising from the continued closure of schools, including children’s mental health struggles and the exodus of parents from the workforce, have amounted to a national emergency.
+20. He praised the CDC’s guidance on Friday and emphasized the problems arising from the continued closure of schools, including children’s mental health struggles and the exodus of parents from the workforce.

+“We have sacrificed so much in the last year.
+But science tells us that if we support our children, educators, and communities with the resources they need, we can get kids back to school safely in more parts of the country sooner,” Biden said in a statement.

 Just 44% of U.S. school districts were offering fully in-person learning as of December and 31% were operating all remotely, according to the Center for Reinventing Public Education, which surveyed 477 of the nation’s nearly 13,000 school districts.
 Other districts have employed a hybrid learning model, where students attend some school days in-person and some virtually.

 School reopenings have caused labor disputes between teachers unions, who fear for their members’ safety, and school districts in major U.S. cities.
-In Chicago this week, after months of negotiations that included threats of a lock-out and strike, the teachers union and district reached agreement on a safety plan.
+In Chicago this week, the teachers union and district reached agreement on a safety plan after months of negotiations that included threats of a strike.

-On Friday, the American Federation of Teachers, which has about 1.7 million members, praised the CDC’s guidance for its basis in “facts and evidence.”
+On Friday, the American Federation of Teachers, which has about 1.7 million members, commended the CDC’s guidance for relying on “facts and evidence.”

 “We urge the CDC to remain flexible as more data comes to light.
 The guidance is instructive for this moment in time, but this disease is not static,” AFT President Randi Weingarten said in a statement.